 Plastics Industry Still Pushing For a Halt to California’s Prop 67 Statewide Bag Ban

-Single-use plastic bag bans have been gaining momentum lately, and bans are popping up in cities all over the U.S. (and the world - check out our bag ban map to learn more about the bag ban movement!).
+Single-use plastic bag bans have been gaining momentum lately, and bans are popping up in cities all over the U.S. (and the world – check out our bag ban map (link atop this page) to learn more about the bag ban movement!).
 From the beginning, the plastics industry has fought the bag ban movement and California has long been the primary battleground.
 Over 100 cities and counties within the state of California have already passed local laws banning or implementing fees on disposable plastic bags, and 2 years ago Governor Jerry Brown signed Prop 67, which bans single-use plastic bags and levies a 10-cent fee on paper bags in any area not already impacted by a local ban.
 Even before Prop 67 was signed, there was resistance from the plastics industry.
-This resistance ultimately lead to the ban to being put on hold, and as the November 8 election draws near plastic manufacturers are rallying to put an end to Prop 67.
+This resistance ultimately led to the ban being put on hold, and as the November 8 election draws near plastic manufacturers are rallying to put an end to Prop 67.

 Helix Poly Leading the Charge Against a Statewide Ban

 One of the largest manufacturers of disposable plastic bags, Helix Poly is at the forefront of the efforts to stop plastic bag bans.
 It is estimated that the statewide California ban would reduce disposable plastic bags by 5.3 billion per year.
 This represents a significant amount of business for the plastics industry, so that is their motivation for fighting the ban.
 Through legal maneuvering, the plastics industry was able to get the matter of the California ban put on hold until voters decide the issue on the November ballot.